RTXteam/RTX/README.md

 that is built by integrating concepts and concept-predicate-concept triples obtained from:

-1. *All of the KG1 knowledge sources*
+1. *All of the KG1 knowledge providers*
 2. Unified Medical Language System (UMLS; including SNOMED&nbsp;CT)
 3. NCBI Genes
 4. Ensembl Genes